 Metabolism and nutrition disorders

 * Potential manifestation in patients with allergy to corn, see section 4.4.

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme.

-Excessive administration of compounds, such as sodium acetate, which are metabolized to form the bicarbonate anion may lead to hypokalemia and metabolic alkalosis, especially in patients with impaired renal function.
+Excessive administration of compounds, such as sodium acetate, which are metabolized to form the bicarbonate anion may lead to hypokalaemia and metabolic alkalosis, especially in patients with impaired renal function.
 Symptoms may include mood changes, tiredness, shortness of breath, muscle weakness, and irregular heartbeat.
-Muscle hypertonicity, twitching, and tetany may develop especially in hypocalcemic patients.
+Muscle hypertonicity, twitching, and tetany may develop especially in hypocalcaemic patients.
 Treatment of metabolic alkalosis associated with bicarbonate overdose consists mainly of appropriate correction of fluid and electrolyte balance.